lsst-dm/scipi_docs_prototype/assembleccd.rst

 assembled into a detector size pixel grid.
 This is done overall by calling the ``lsst.ip.isr.assembleCcdTask.assembleCcd`` method.

-After this primary method is called, one can do some further processing through methods such as ``lsst.ip.isr.assembleCcdTask.setGain`` which will renormalize the gain across the amps, if requested, and set gain metadata, ``lsst.ip.isr.assembleCcdTask.setWcs``, which will set output WCS equal to input WCS (adjusted as required for the image coordinates
+As a part of the running of this primary method, other task methods may be called, such as ``lsst.ip.isr.assembleCcdTask.setGain`` which will renormalize the gain across the amps, if requested, and set gain metadata, ``lsst.ip.isr.assembleCcdTask.setWcs``, which will set output WCS equal to input WCS (adjusted as required for the image coordinates